Goal Projection and Advice Methodology

 - The returns used are net of your current annual fee and we assume that fee holds throughout the investment.
-Cash Goals have no fee on your account balance (Betterment LLC only receives compensation from our program banks, and we do not charge fees on your account.), and our projections thus use the current APY when forecasting your Cash Goal account balance.
+Cash Goals have no fee on your account balance (For Cash Reserve (“CR”), Betterment LLC only receives compensation from our program banks; Betterment LLC and Betterment Securities do not charge fees on your CR balance.), and our projections thus use the current APY when forecasting your Cash Goal account balance.

 - In projecting your balance, we estimate the uncertainty in returns for both your investment portfolio and the underlying risk free rate.
 For Cash Goals, we assume in our projections that the interest rate for Cash Reserve will vary over time commensurate with any changes to the underlying risk free rate.

 - Monthly Contributions or Withdrawals, if specified, are assumed to be made at the end of the month.

 - We project your balance in monthly increments, never going below twelve months.
 We project allocation changes on a monthly basis.
 For users with remaining goal terms of less than one year, our projection assumes that you maintain the allocation at the end of the goal term rather than liquidate.